The-DevSec-Blueprint/dsb-digest/bp_conquered_aws_devops_pro.md

 From my experience, certain AWS services played a significant role in the exam.
 So _**make sure**_ you pay extra attention to:

 - CloudFormation
-- CodeBuild, CodePipeline, and CodeDeploy
+- CodeBuild, CodePipeline, CodeDeploy....
+Anything with `Code` in front of it
 - Lambda, API Gateway
 - Kinesis Data Streams and Firehose
+- Inspector
+- Organizations
+- Control Tower
+- GuardDuty (surprisingly)
 - Systems Manager (Session Manager and Patch Manager, in particular)

+Also, make sure you understand your deployment strategies as well.
+Knowing the difference between Blue/Green and Rolling deployment is a great starting point.

 These are just a few, but understanding these services deeply will be highly beneficial for you before taking the practice exams.